 Almost Dead Guy: As the crippled freighter ship crashes, a lizard stumbles out of the smoking wreck.
 He cryptically says, "Beware the Stingrays...!" before collapsing.

 Alternate Continuity: A retelling of the SNES version of Star Fox.
 One of two, in fact, as one of the strategy guides in Japan had illustrations by the same artist detailing a separate but similar canon to the game storyline.

 Fox gets even more furious upon finding out that Andross killed his mother with a car bomb meant for his father, and that his father being lost in the Black Hole was the result of Andross' sabotage of his ship.

-Child Prodigy: Fox Jr. was in the best of his class at the academy.
+Child Prodigy: Young Fox was in the best of his class at the academy.
 "He could fly circles around a flea, endure days of gravity training, recite the Cornerian Constitution backwards and belch on command."
 Fox Sr. was justly proud.

 Cliffhanger: The team cockily chases Slippy's kidnapper to Sector Y, only to find that he's disappeared from radar.
 Making matters worse, they're running low on fuel.
 And the stingrays are moving in...

 Cool Shades: One of General Pepper's most distinguishing features, along with his distinctive uniform and the lollipop he was always sucking on.

 Crazy Enough to Work: The Team laments that they can't get to Andross without first getting to Venom, which is impenetrable.
 Fox knows of a route that Andross might not have considered: "We'll go through the Black Hole!"

 Custom Uniform: Fara's black Arwing.
 After it's blown to pieces, she gets a pink replacement.